ncatlab/nlab-content/pages/1502.md

 #Remarks#

-* This definition of semisimple (taken from the reference of M&uuml;ger below) does not use the concept of [[abelian category]].
+* The above definition definition of semisimple monoidal linear category (taken from the reference of M&uuml;ger below) does not use the concept of [[abelian category]].
 This is because the concepts that one thinks about with abelian categories such as [[kernel]]s and [[cokernel]]s do not play an important conceptual role in semisimple categories, being replaced by the more important concepts of [[biproduct]] and [[retract]].
 Hence it is best to give a streamlined definition from first principles without going through the language of abelian categories which would have muddied the waters.

 * For a category to be semisimple, it needs to have a certain directional symmetry in its hom-sets, namely that $Hom(V, W)$ must at least have the same dimension as$Hom(W,V)$.
 This is the easiest way to check if a category will _fail_ to be semisimple.
 For instance, the category $Rep(A)$ of [[representations]] of an algebra $A$ will rarely be semisimple, precisely because there is no relation between $Hom(V, W)$ and $Hom(W,V)$ in general.
 Again, this can be traced back to the original algebra $A$ not having any 'symmetry' like the inverse operation in a group.